-The Government submitted that the temporary injunctions 74 imposed by the House of Lords on 30 July 1987, and perpetuated thereafter by the English courts until 13 October 1988, were necessary.
-The fact that much of the information in question was already in the public domain ignored the new source of information provided by an insider, namely, Mr. Wright and his book "Spycatcher".
+78. The Government replied, inter alia, that the temporary injunctions imposed by Mr. Justice Millett on 11 July 1986 were not concerned with the articles which the applicants had published but with further reports which they might wish to make.
+The fact that much of the information was already in the public domain ignored this new source of information provided by an insider, namely, Mr. Wright and his book "Spycatcher".
 It was his authoritative role as a retired member of the Security Service, his breach of confidence with its repercussions on the effective operation of the Service, which concerned the Government.
 There was a clear need to preserve the subject matter of the case for mature determination of the issues at the trial.
 The applicants had even conceded that under domestic law the Attorney General had an arguable claim to a permanent injunction against them based on the law of breach of confidence.
 The imposition of merely temporary injunctions until trial justifiably and proportionately responded to the pressing social need of maintaining the authority of the judiciary, within the meaning of Article 10 para.
 2 (Art.
 10-2) of the Convention.